-Refinance your private student loans to get a better interest rate.
+Consider refinancing your loan.
 Chances are, when you originally took out these loans, you had a limited credit history, no assets, and a small or nonexistent income.
 Assuming your credit has improved since then, you may be able to get your rate lowered since you are less of a risk, as far as a lender is concerned.
 Keep in mind that refinancing works differently for any federal loans.
 If you refinance a federal loan to a private loan, you lose the benefits that go along with it such as any loan forgiveness options and more flexible repayment plans.

-While it may seem like a drop in the bucket, sign up for automatic payments on your loans.
-Some lenders will reduce a small percentage of your loan interest for enrolling.
-This can add up over time, plus eliminates the possibility of late fees.
-Be certain to have sufficient funds to avoid overdraft fees.
+Sign up for auto enrollment.
+Some lenders will reduce a small percentage of your loan interest for enrolling in automatic monthly payments.
+This can add up over time, and it also eliminates the possibility of late fees--as long as you keep tabs on your account balance.

 Used properly, credit cards are a great tool.
 Here are two ways to put them to work paying off your student loans faster without running up more debt.

-Cash in sign up bonuses.
-For example, the Chase Ink Plus card offers a signup bonus of 70,000 points after hitting a minimum spend of $5,000 in 3 months, which can be cashed out for $700, and you can apply for it twice.
-That's $1,400 right there.
 You'll earn smaller rewards on an ongoing basis if you keep it up, which also can be applied to your debt.
-Meet minimum spending requirements with household expenses you'd normally pay for with cash, and pay off the card every month.
-If you’re going this route, it will only work if you are able to pay off your entire balance every month and aren’t going to use it as an excuse to charge.
-Otherwise, you'll also end up paying interest and getting further into debt.
+Meet minimum spending requirements with household expenses you'd normally pay for with cash, and make sure you pay off the card every month, because if you don't you'll end up paying interest and going even further into debt.
+No bueno.

 Make a difference in the world and shed some student loan debt all at the same time with a new career or volunteer opportunity.
 These solutions are admittedly not for everyone, but going big can reap big rewards.

-If you’ve been putting off getting out there and giving back, student loan relief just may be that extra nudge you needed.
+Volunteer.
+If you’ve been putting off getting out there and giving back, student loan relief just may be that extra nudge you need.
 In exchange for volunteering, these organizations will help reduce your student loan debt:

-You may have known that teachers and doctors can get their loans forgiven, but programs are constantly expanding to include nurses and other healthcare workers, lawyers, dentists, law enforcement, psychiatrists, social workers, vets, doctors, therapists, librarians, speech pathologists, and firefighters are all eligible for loan forgiveness.
-Cities and states offer varying programs so check with your location’s specifics.
+Sometimes, when a city, county or state has a special need for a certain profession, they'll offer loan forgiveness incentives to people who can help them fill that need.
+This is often true for jobs like teachers and doctors, but programs are constantly expanding to include nurses and other healthcare workers, lawyers, dentists, law enforcement, psychiatrists, social workers, vets, doctors, therapists, librarians, speech pathologists, and firefighters are all eligible for loan forgiveness in certain areas.
+Check with your employer to see if you qualify.